twsh/Biblatex-scripts/README.md

 # references.py

 This script takes a markdown file and biblatex file as arguments.
 It checks that every reference in the file occurs in the bibliography.
 If the `--unused` option is given then instead the script checks whether there are items in the bibliography that aren't used in the markdown file.

+# fixbibliography.py

+This script takes files as arguments.
+The first is checked for biblatex entries without citekeys.
+Any that are found are given a dummy cite key.
+A blank line is added to the beginning of the file if there isn't one already.
+The result is written to STDOUT.
+If a second argument is given the output is sent there.
+Alternatively, the script can read its input from STDIN.
+The result is a file that [BibDesk](http://bibdesk.sourceforge.net) can open.